o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes/_index.md

 Prepare for code generation by creating an XML file that contains information about the node's class, input pins, output pins, and associated tooltip text.
 AzAutoGen uses this file to generate C++ code used by your node class when implementing your node's functionality.

-We'll use the following code, copied from the O3DE source for the **Timer** node<!-- , as an example to explain the important sections of this file -->.
+We'll use the following XML, copied from the O3DE source for the **Timer** node<!-- , as an example to explain the important sections of this file -->.

 File: `Gems/ScriptCanvas/Code/Include/ScriptCanvas/Libraries/Time/TimerNodeable.ScriptCanvasNodeable.xml`